L3DEVIL/VphonegagaInject/README.md

 # Android Mod Menu
 Simple floating mod menu to il2cpp and other native android games with Android/material UI sounds.
 The mod menu is based on Octowolve/Escanor and Van's template.
 This template is the most efficient and fastest way to work and to implement menu in the game

 Support both KittyMemory and MSHook and support Android 4.2.x way up to Android R preview.
 Sound effects included.
-MSHook does not support ARM64 but KittyMemory support ARM64
+Hook and KittyMemory support both ARMv7 and ARM64

 This is how it looks like:

 ![](https://i.imgur.com/W63wVTj.gif)

-This tutorial is not for newbies/noobs.
+**This tutorial is not for newbies/noobs.
 You need basic knowledge of C++, Java, dalvik opcodes, and also ARM and ARM64 assembly, hex patching and hooking.
-If you don't have the knowledge, this tutorial will be hard for you, and I won't spoon feeding
+If you don't have the knowledge, this tutorial will be hard for you, and I won't spoon feeding**

 # What will you need?
 - Android Studio 3 and up: https://developer.android.com/studio